Grit – Angela Duckworth (B2 Level)

 “Grit is living life like it’s a marathon, not a sprint.”

-“You don’t have to be the smartest or the most talented.
-You just have to keep going.”
+“You don’t have to be the most talented.
+You just have to be the most persistent — because success is built, not given.”